nitin-dominic/Automating-development-of-weed-prescription-map-using-Arcpy-and-Python/README.md

 Credits:
 1. Original workflow in ArcGIS Pro was developed by Dr. J. Paulo Flores (Assistant Prof. at NDSU)
 2. Automation using Python scripting was developed by Nitin Rai (PhD Student)

+Codes were developed at the Department of Agricultural and Biosystems Engineering at North Dakota State University.